Hornbill-Docs/style-guide/style-guide/colons.md

   **Examples**
     - **Tip:** Utilize keyboard shortcuts to streamline your workflow and increase productivity.
-    - **Warning:** Do not proceed with the installation if the system has less than 5 GB of available space.
+    - **Important:** Do not proceed with the installation if the system has less than 5 GB of available space.

 - Use a colon between two independent clauses to amplify, elaborate on, or show a close relationship to the first clause.